moldis-group/pymoldis/README.md

    df=pymoldis.get_data('bigqm7w_S1T1')
    df.describe()
 ```
-which will return some statistics for the S1, T1, and S1-T1 energies calculated with TDDFT and ADC(2) methods.
+which will return some statistics for the S1/T1 energies and the f01 oscillator strength calculated with TDDFT and ADC(2) methods.

 To learn about more advanced queries, please go through the SI of our paper [https://arxiv.org/abs/2402.13801](https://arxiv.org/abs/2402.13801).
 The corresponding tutorial Jupyter notebooks are here: [tutorial_ipynb_bigqm7w_S1T1](https://github.com/moldis-group/pymoldis/tree/main/tutorial_ipynb_bigqm7w_S1T1)